apigee/registry-experimental/consistency/tool/README.md

 3 main parts for the tool:
 ### Computing word groups:

 Word groups are flavors of the same vocabulary.
-For example, user_id, UserID, userid, and USERID are word groups.
+For example, user_id, UserID, userid, and USERID terms of the same word group.
 There is a data struture to store inconsistent usages of vocabularies.
 The formal WordGroup definition and meaning terms can be found [here](https://github.com/apigee/registry-experimental/blob/main/google/cloud/apigeeregistry/applications/v1alpha1/consistency/word_group.proto).

 ```
 message WordGroup {